6Kele/RedditScraper/README.md

 8. The random string of letter and numbers after the word secret is your Client Secret

  You might have to click edit under developed applications to see it

+It will download the comments and written posts as csv files